ftdc-picsl/LongitudinalThickness/tutorial/README.md

 ## SynthSeg

-Synthseg is a deep learning-based segmentation tool that segments the brain into cortical and subcortical regions.
+SynthSeg is a deep learning-based segmentation tool that segments the brain into cortical and subcortical regions.
 Our wrapper tool has a BIDS interface and uses an existing brain mask to center the synthseg ROI on the brain.
-It also combines the output probability maps into six classes expected by `antsCortcialThickness.sh`.
+It also combines the output probability maps into six classes expected by `antsCorticalThickness.sh`.

+Using SynthSeg is optionak, we run it here to demonstrate how an external segmentation can be incorporated into antsnetct.
+If an external segmentation is not defined, segmentation is computed by antsnetct using ANTsPyNet.

 There are two interfaces to `pmacsSynthSeg`, one to process a single session, another to process a list of selected T1w images in a BIDS dataset.
 We will demonstrate the